A-freedom/LazyDot/README.md

 lazydot sync
 ```

-*Changes are applied only after syncing.*

 ---

 ### 📦 **Using LazyDot with a Cloned Repo**

 If you've cloned a repo that contains a `lazydot.toml` file:

-- **LazyDot checks for a global config at `~/.config/lazydot.toml` first.**
+- LazyDot checks for a global config at `~/.config/lazydot.toml` first.
-  - If global config exists, LazyDot uses it directly.
+- If not found, it will look for `./lazydot.toml` locally.
-  - If global config is missing, LazyDot looks for a local config (`./lazydot.toml`).
-    - **If local config found:** LazyDot uses it and creates a symlink from the global path to this local config.
-    - **If local config not found:** LazyDot generates a fresh default config at the global path.
+- It can auto-link your local config to the global one if needed.

-To use it, simply run LazyDot from within your repo directory:
+Run LazyDot from within your repo:

 ```bash
 cd ~/dotfiles